-Mathis not saying much about future as Colts' finale looms
+Mathis announces Colts' season finale will be final NFL game

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Of course, Mathis would prefer to leave the game on his own terms, but he’s been around long to know how fickle the football business can be.
+Mathis had been around long enough to know how fickle the football business can be.

 He’s seen the Colts let some of his closest friends — Dwight Freeney, Reggie Wayne and Antoine Bethea — walk away in free agency.
 He remembers Hall of Fame receiver Marvin Harrison failing to get a call when Indy didn’t re-sign him after 2008.
 And he’ll never forget the mind-blowing moment on March 7, 2012 when team owner Jim Irsay and Peyton Manning tearfully announced they were parting ways.